-SASB Disclosure Code ACCOUNTING METRIC Fiscal 2020 Fiscal 2021 Fiscal 2022 Unit IF-RE-410a.1 Percentage of new leases that contain a cost recovery clause for resource efficiency- related capital improvements, by property subsector (To be disclosed) (To be disclosed) (To be disclosed) Percentage (%) of total floor area Associated leased floor area (To be disclosed) (To be disclosed) (To be disclosed) m2 (Option) Percentage of total leasable floor area for buildings leased under a green lease agreement 100.0 100.0 100.0 Percentage (%) of total floor area Of which, floor area percentage for buildings leased under a green lease agreement that contains a cost recovery clause 100.0 100.0 100.0 Percentage (%) of total floor area
+SASB Disclosure Code ACCOUNTING METRIC Fiscal 2020 Fiscal 2021 Fiscal 2022 Fiscal 2023 Unit IF-RE-410a.1 Percentage of new leases that contain a cost recovery clause for resource efficiency-related capital improvements, by property subsector (To be disclosed) (To be disclosed) (To be disclosed) (To be disclosed) Percentage (%) of total floor area Associated leased floor area (To be disclosed) (To be disclosed) (To be disclosed) (To be disclosed) m2 (Option) Percentage of total leasable floor area for buildings leased under a green lease agreement 100.0 100.0 100.0 100.0 Percentage (%) of total floor area Of which, floor area percentage for buildings leased under a green lease agreement that contains a cost recovery clause 100.0 100.0 100.0 100.0 Percentage (%) of total floor area

-SASB Disclosure Code ACCOUNTING METRIC Fiscal 2020 Fiscal 2021 Fiscal 2022 Unit IF-RE-410a.2 Percentage of tenants that are separately metered or submetered for grid electricity consumption 74.8 65.1 44.1 Percentage (%) of total floor area Percentage of tenants that are separately metered or submetered for water withdrawals, by property subsector 66.1 72.4 53.3 Percentage (%) of total floor area IF-RE-410a.3 Discussion of approach to measuring, incentivizing, and improving sustainability impacts of tenants MEL and MJIA, the asset management company of MEL, are working to contribute to achieving a sustainable environment by improving the environmental performance of our portfolio.
+SASB Disclosure Code ACCOUNTING METRIC Fiscal 2020 Fiscal 2021 Fiscal 2022 Fiscal 2023 Unit IF-RE-410a.2 Percentage of tenants that are separately metered or submetered for grid electricity consumption 74.8 65.1 44.1 100.0 Percentage (%) of total floor area Percentage of tenants that are separately metered or submetered for water withdrawals, by property subsector 66.1 72.4 53.3 71.1 Percentage (%) of total floor area IF-RE-410a.3 Discussion of approach to measuring, incentivizing, and improving sustainability impacts of tenants MEL and MJIA, the asset management company of MEL, are working to contribute to achieving a sustainable environment by improving the environmental performance of our portfolio.
 Additionally, we recognize that it is also important to have the understanding and cooperation of tenants who use our properties on a daily basis.
 MEL and MJIA aim to collaborate for a sustainable environmental society in order to promote awareness- raising activities for tenants, the introduction of green lease contract which enables both building owners and tenants to share the benefits and sustainability-related initiatives with our tenants.
 In order to have tenants' cooperation in energy-saving activities smoothly, the environmental consideration clauses such as waste separation, recycling recommendations, air-conditioning operation standards and idling stop are set in the property usage rules.
 We also have educational activities on tenants such as putting posters on the common areas of each floor.
-MEL has concluded a green lease agreement between the owner and the tenant, and is carrying out work to convert the tenant-exclusive interior lighting to LED at the expense of MEL.
-Under the green lease contract, tenants can reduce electricity usage charges and maintenance costs (tube replacement costs), and the Investment Corporation receives a certain percentage of the reduction as a green lease fee.
-Furthermore, in order to promote energy-saving measures in cooperation with tenants, the Investment Corporation has newly added green lease clauses (environmentally conscious clauses) to the fixed-term building lease contract templates for all properties.
+MEL has concluded a green lease agreemer convert the tenant-exclusive interior lightir can reduce electricity usage charges and m Corporation receives a certain percentage of energy-saving measures in cooperation wit clauses (environmentally conscious clauses ng to LED at the aintenance co of the reduction h tenants, the e expense of M sts (tube repla n as a green le Investment Co EL.
+Under the cement costs) ase fee.
+Furthe orporation has green lease co , and the Inves ermore, in orde newly added ontract, tenants otment er to promote green lease